Donders-Institute/bidscoin/docs/installation.rst

    $ sudo apptainer build bidscoin.sif apptainer.def

-Alternatively, you can first build a Docker image (see instructions in the section below), save it to e.g. `bidscoin.tar` and then convert it into a Apptainer image using:
+Alternatively, you can pull a BIDScoin Docker image and convert it into an Apptainer image using:

 .. code-block:: console

-   $ sudo apptainer build bidscoin.sif bidscoin.tar
+   $ sudo apptainer build bidscoin.sif docker://marcelzwiers/bidscoin:<version>

 Run BIDScoin tools in the container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^